ozkuran/swe573/docs/design/requirement.md

 ### II.I.II.
 Products

-1. Cashier will enter the products that Member bought in the system. there will be data mining for what bought with what.
+1. Cashier will enter the products that Member bought in the system.
+2. The sales data will be used for data mining.
+(Shopping Basket Analysis etc.)
 2. Stocks will be held etc.
 3. Member history, producer history.
 9. All members would be a member.
 No need for login as administrator.